BiobankLab/DIFFIND/README.md

   -h, --help            show this help message and exit -v, --version         display version number and exit -c                    Sequence identity threshold
-  -g                    By cd hit�s default algorithm, a sequence is clustered
+  -g                    By cd hit's default algorithm, a sequence is clustered
                         to the first cluster that meet the threshold (fast mode).
-If set to 1, the program will cluster it into the most similar cluster that meet the threshold(accurate but slow mode) -s2                   length difference cutoff for db1, default 1.0 by default, seqs in db1 >= seqs in db2 in a same cluster if set to 0.9, seqs in db1 may just >= 90{'const':
+If set to 1, the program will cluster it into the most similar cluster that meet the threshold(accurate but slow mode) -s2                   length difference cutoff for db1, default 1.0 by default, seqs in db1 >= seqs in db2 in a same cluster if set to 0.9, seqs in db1 may just >= 90% seqs in db2 --ref REF             Reference file files will be compared with it --files FILES [FILES ...]
-                        None, 'help': 'length difference cutoff for db1, default 1.0 by default, seqs in db1 >= seqs in db2 in a same cluster if set to 0.9, seqs in db1 may just >= 90% seqs in db2', 'option_strings': ['-s2'], 'dest':
-                        's2', 'required': False, 'nargs': None, 'choices':
-                        None, 'default': 1.0, 'prog': 'diffind-start.py',
-                        'container': <argparse._ArgumentGroup object at
-                        0x7f7b031c9ed0>, 'type': 'float', 'metavar': None}eqs
-                        in db2
-  --ref REF             Reference file files will be compared with it --files FILES [FILES ...]
                         List of files to be checked against --ref